 An agency such as the federal Government, a bank, savings and loan association, or credit union that participates in loan programs for students' parents.

-Costs incurred by the student for transportation, clothing, room and board, and personal miscellaneous expenses during the students period of attendance.
+Costs incurred by the student for transportation, clothing, living expenses, and personal miscellaneous expenses during the students period of attendance.

 A form of financial aid which must be repaid.